-A toxic family member will try to attack your self-esteem, mock your life choices, or try to belittle you.
-If you cannot remember clear signs of love and affection from your childhood, it’s highly probable because there weren’t any, to begin with.
+A toxic family member will try to attack your self-esteem, mock your life choices, or belittle you.
+If you cannot remember clear signs of love and affection from your childhood, it’s highly probable because there weren’t any to begin with.

 Our families may not always agree with our choices or way of living, but they should always respect them – respect us, and if as a grown-up you are noticing that your emotions are somewhat flat, that you rarely feel joy and happiness, it may be because you’ve been living with a toxic family.

 8. They’ve endured harsh criticism in their childhood.